 Just a Basic Emergency Radio?

 You may remember this image.
 I posted it a couple of months ago to highlight some of the small, hand-sized radios we own.
 They all work really well.
-I pasted on each one a label with our local emergency radio channel, so I’ll know just where to tune if I need it.
+See the yellow label?
+I get them from our city government and paste one on each radio.
+The label shows the local emergency radio channel, so I’ll know just where to tune if I need it.

 Although each of these radios listed different frequency lengths, depending on time of day, weather conditions, direction of antenna, etc., we got the 1640 broadcast on every radio — even when that frequency doesn’t show on the scale.
 (For help hearing a faint signal, try ear buds.
 Also, try holding the flat side of a radio up against a metal post – in one case, it made the sound twice as loud!)

 Action item: Be sure you know the call numbers of your own local emergency station.
 Go to Google and type in “[Your City Name] Emergency Radio.”
 When you get your radio, test carefully to find the setting, and mark it.
 Apply a sticker if you have one.
-In an emergency, you want to be able to get to the right station immediately without having to search around for it.
+In an emergency, you won’t have time to search!

 What about NOAA?

 If you live in a place where sudden storms or tornadoes can hit, you want your radio to let you know with an ALERT.
 Weather forecasts and alerts notices are provided 24/7 by the NOAA, or National Oceanic and Atmospheric Administration’s weather service.
-If weather info is important to you, then you want a radio labeled NOAA.
-There are seven pre-set weather bands.
+NOAA-labeled radios carry pre-set weather bands.
 (Adding NOAA capability may add another $10 or so to the cost of the radio.)

 NOAA broadcasts cannot be heard on a simple AM/FM radio.
 Look for the logo.